wiredentity/CircuitPlaygroundBounceGame/README.md

 The time this powerup is active scales with current speed.

 If I get super fancy -> can only use freeze once per level

+## Updated 6/4/24

+first working demo
+-need to fix debounce for double success/faliures -flash entire board not just two lights
+-use both buttons?
+-consider maybe slide switch adds a second game rather than using freeze mechanic?
+-if you reach highest possible speed maybe reward with animation and victory sound -> reset